sketchplugins/plugin-directory/README.md

 - [Nudge Corner Radius](https://github.com/dwilliames/nudge-corner-radius-sketch-plugin), by David Williames: Increase/decrease the corner radius of a rectangle, or path nodes — with easy keyboard shortcuts
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
 - [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings
-- [Scribble](https://www.canvasflip.com/visual-inspector/scribble/), by CanvasFlip Inc: Upload your designs, invite your team to edit copy in the browser and sync the changes back to your Sketch document.
+- [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
 - [Sketch Codelight](https://github.com/somebee/sketch-codelight), by somebee: Highlight code inside Text layers in Sketch
 - [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre C. Coskun (EMRECC): Clear export options for all elements on all pages in a Sketch file.
 - [Pointbreak](https://pointbreak.protowire.com), by Mark Horgan: Add breakpoints to artboards so you can have mobile and desktop designs on the one artboard.
-- [Jane Doe](https://github.com/konki-vienna/jane_doe), by Konstantin Demblin: This Sketch Data plugin adds localized profile names (powered by uinames.com) to your design. - Get diversity into your content.
 - [Nudge, Push, Shove.](http://www.nudgepushshove.com), by Michael Fouquet: Change the big and small nudge settings right within Sketch.
 Plus, get access to an even bigger nudge setting.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
 - [100 Shapesum](https://github.com/markaleksanderh/100-shapesum), by markaleksanderh: Lorem Ipsum Sketch plugin based on 100 Shapes tone of voice.
+- [Scribble](https://www.canvasflip.com/visual-inspector/scribble/), by CanvasFlip Inc: Upload your designs, invite your team to edit copy in the browser and sync the changes back to your Sketch document.
 - [Sketch Data Populator](https://datapopulator.com), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
 - [toggleLayers](https://github.com/KevinGutowski/toggleLayers), by Kevin Gutowski: One action to toggle layers on / off so that you can more easily remap this to a custom keyboard shortcut.
 - [Character Count](https://github.com/andrewfiorillo/sketch-character-count), by Andrew Fiorillo: Sketch plugin to count number of characters in a text layer
 - [SVG Insert](https://github.com/tankxu/SVG-Insert), by tankxu: Insert SVG code as a Layer.
 - [Awesome Image Compressor](https://github.com/naoyawatanabe/awesome-image-compressor), by Naoya Watanabe: Compress exported image assets
+- [Inker8](https://github.com/inker8/sketch-plugin), by Zack Young: A spec exporter for Sketch which can copy text/css/svg icons with only one click.
 - [AEFlowchart](https://github.com/tadija/aeflowchart), by Marko Tadić: Flowchart diagram plugin for Bohemian Coding Sketch app.
 - [Advanced Responsive Images Default](https://github.com/Nkzq/advanced-responsive-images-default), by Romain Lefort: Generate default images according to the sizes given.
 - [Spooky](https://github.com/eliasjulian/spooky-sketch), by Elias Julian: Is this image ~🎃🔪spooky🔪🎃~ enough?
 You'll never have to ask yourself that question again.
 Happy Halloween!